secwexen/secwexen/README.md

 ---

+© 2026 secwexen.
+This repository is licensed under the MIT License.
+See the LICENSE file for details.

+---

 Disclaimer: All tools and research in this project have been developed solely for educational and ethical purposes, and any misuse is strictly prohibited.